 The common U.S. method of raising poultry, characterized by overcrowding in high-density housing, is a root cause of H5N1's rapid and extensive spread in poultry farms.
-Because industrial agriculture creates the perfect breeding grounds for spreading infectious disease, researchers have reported that controlling the spread of viruses like H5N1 is an impossibility in our current system.15 Efforts to manage the virus through culling have proven an ineffective band-aid.
-Truly controlling the crisis would necessitate significantly restructuring the poultry industry and the way industrial animal agriculture operates as a whole.16
+Because industrial agriculture creates the perfect breeding grounds for spreading infectious disease, researchers have reported that controlling the spread of viruses like H5N1 is an impossibility in our current system.
+15 Efforts to manage the virus through culling have proven an ineffective band-aid.
+Truly controlling the crisis would necessitate significantly restructuring the poultry industry and the way industrial animal agriculture operates as a whole.
+16

-In the U.S., 80 percent of egg-laying hens are raised at facilities with populations of more than 75,000 birds,17 and most hens are raised on farms much larger than that (the mean flock size is 1.2 million birds).18 High concentrations of birds in confined conditions allow for the unchecked spread of disease, and the federal government mandates that when H5N1 is detected in one
+In the U.S., 80 percent of egg-laying hens are raised at facilities with "flocks" of more than 75,000 birds, 17 and most hens are raised on farms much larger than that (the mean flock size is 1.2 million birds).
+18 High concentrations of birds in confined conditions allow for the unchecked spread of disease, and the federal government mandates that when H5N1 is detected in one bird, all birds in that flock

-18 James L. Mitchell et al., "Biological Lags and Market Dynamics in Vertically Coordinated Food Supply Chains: HPAI Impacts on U.S. Egg Prices," Food Policy 126 (2024): 102655.
+USDA National Agricultural Statistics Service, "Poultry - Inventory and Number Sold: 2022 and 2017."
+James L. Mitchell et al., "Biological Lags and Market Dynamics in Vertically Coordinated Food Supply Chains: HPAI Impacts on U.S. Egg Prices," Food Policy 126 (2024): 102655.